DESIGN AND CONSTRUCTION DOCUMENTS

-We excel at creating interior layouts that will meet a Client's specific needs and follow up by producing plans, lighting design, electrical layouts, elevations and details, kitchen and bathroom plans, and finish schedules for bidding and construction.
-Our drawings are done on AutoCad and precisely locate interior walls, furniture, furnishings, cabinetry, outlets, fixtures, doors and windows.
-This also enables us to coordinate effectively with architects and engineers.
+We excel at creating interior space plans that will meet a Client's specific needs.
+We produce carpentry plans, lighting design, electrical layouts, kitchen and bathroom design, and finish schedules that are used to explain to contractors what their scope of work will be, and are used for bidding and construction.
+Our drawings are done on AutoCad and precisely locate interior walls, furniture, furnishings, cabinetry, fixtures, doors and windows.

-Here is a sample set of drawing that would be used for estimating, bidding, filing, and construction.
+Here is a sample set of drawings that would be used for estimating, bidding, filing, and construction.

 EXISTING CONDITIONS DRAWINGS

 Existing Conditions drawings document what a space or house looks like before any planning and design occurs.
-It is a fully dimensioned plan indicating the locations of walls, doors, windows and any other structural information that needed to be used as a starting point.
+It is a fully dimensioned plan indicating the existing locations of walls, doors, windows and any other structural information that is a starting point.

 When we start to create the new design, we ask the client many questions about what they have, what they want to keep, what they would like to see.
 This process is called "programming."

-Our initial preliminary layouts reflect the needs and "wish list" of the Client in the most logical and organized way possible.
-This determines how much furniture will fit comfortably, and addresses the relationships between rooms or areas.
+Our initial preliminary layouts are conceptual and reflect the needs and "wish list" of the Client in the most logical and organized way possible.
+This also determines how furniture will fit and addresses the relationships between rooms or areas.

-The Construction drawing shows contractors, specifically carpenters, where walls are going to be built, and what dimensions they must hold.
-They include complete dimensions and notes so the details are clear.
+The Construction drawing shows contractors, specifically carpenters, where walls are going to be built.
+It is completely dimensioned and notated so the details are clear.

 ELECTRICAL AND LIGHTING DESIGN

-We also determine where and how the switching of the electrical fixtures will be, so that the lighting is controlled according to the ways that our clients will use their homes.
+We also determine where and how the switching of the electrical fixtures will be, so that the lighting and fixtures are grouped and controlled according to the ways our clients want use their homes.

 A Finish Plan shows what kind of materials are to be used and where they will be applied.
 This information includes: